-Job injuries affecting you?
+Are job injuries affecting you?

-You’re not alone – millions of people are suffering from all types of job injuries ranging from the stress of working in a bad position to improper lifting or carrying to falls and other trauma.
+You’re not alone – millions of people are suffering from all types of job injuries ranging from the stress of working in a bad position to improper lifting or carrying, to falls and other trauma.

-That’s one of the reasons why 85 percent of the population will experience disabling low back pain at least once during their lives!
+Among the most common “on the job” injuries is spinal injury.
+It’s one of the reasons why 85% of the population will experience disabling low back pain at least once during their lives!
 That’s almost all of us.
 Thus increasing the amount of job injuries reported and time lost at work.
-The problem is so bad that at any one time, according to one researcher, 6.8% of the U.S. adult population is suffering from an episode of back pain lasting more than two weeks, with the estimated cost of lower back problems in the U.S. being over $50 billion a year.
+According to researchers, 6.8% of the U.S. adult population is suffering from an episode of back pain lasting more than two weeks, with the estimated cost of lower back problems in the U.S. being over $50 billion a year.
 Which increases due to job injuries.

 Workers’ compensation plans reveal that more than twice as many claims involving job injuries are filed for back “sprains and strains” than any other category of injury.
 Although 30% of all claims are for back problems, the chronic (long-term) nature of these conditions gives rise to 60% of all compensation paid.

-The Standard Medical Approach
+Standard Medical Approach

-The standard medical approach to job injuries related back pain varies depending on the severity of the condition.
+The standard medical approach to job injuries related to back pain varies depending on the severity of the condition.
 Usually muscle relaxers, painkillers and rest are prescribed sometimes in conjunction with traction, diathermy, ultrasound, hot packs, cold packs and other procedures.

-Chiropractic has been a blessing to millions with job injuries related back problems, often saving them from pain, disability, drugs and surgery.
+Chiropractic has been a blessing to millions with job injury related back problems, often saving them from pain, disability, drugs and surgery.
 And yet chiropractic is not a treatment for back problems.
 The chiropractor’s job is to make the spine healthier by correcting vertebral subluxations and relieving spinal nerve damage.
 This may make the difference between health and disability, comfort and pain.